Here's Our Rant About LivePerson Inc. (LPSN)

 LPSN’s Market Performance

-LPSN stocks went up by 8.59% for the week, with a monthly drop of -0.37% and a quarterly performance of -29.46%, while its annual performance rate touched -79.09%.
-The volatility ratio for the week stands at 6.01% while the volatility levels for the past 30 days are set at 7.49% for LivePerson Inc. The simple moving average for the period of the last 20 days is 13.79% for LPSN stocks with a simple moving average of -39.02% for the last 200 days.
+LPSN stocks went up by 18.58% for the week, with a monthly jump of 38.28% and a quarterly performance of -7.78%, while its annual performance rate touched -74.74%.
+The volatility ratio for the week stands at 10.34% while the volatility levels for the past 30 days are set at 8.34% for LivePerson Inc. The simple moving average for the period of the last 20 days is 32.14% for LPSN stocks with a simple moving average of -27.00% for the last 200 days.

 Analysts’ Opinion of LPSN